JonnyRa/vim-stackThoseErrorsOfHs/README.md

 ## dependencies
-This tool depends on ansifilter which you can install using `sudo apt-get install ansifilter` on ubuntu
+This tool depends on ansifilter which you can install using `sudo apt-get install ansifilter` on ubuntu It also depends on stack to build the parser... although there's not much point installing the tool if you don't already have that!

-## Installing some bash
+## Installing some bash & the haskell parser
 This assumes that you have a `~/.local/bin` folder that is on your path.
-As long as the read-errors script ends up on your path it doesn't matter where it goes.
+As long as the read-errors script & parser ends up on your path it doesn't matter where it goes.

 if you use vim plug you can get the `read-errors` script installed automatically by adding the following to your .vimrc: